 Are you glad it’s back?
 And by ‘it’ I mean the TV phenomenon that’s as big as Star Wars, Harry Potter and The Lord of the Rings?

-Like Dany, Sansa is coming into her own, as the Lady of Winterfell.
-Soft-hearted Sansa now feeds her husbands to hungry hounds, and while I’m all for character growth, not every female character has to be a Strong Woman, and Strong Women don’t have to commit grisly murders to be powerful.
+Like Dany, Sansa is er, coming into her own, as the Lady of Winterfell.
+Soft-hearted Sansa now feeds her husbands to hungry hounds, and while I’m all for character development, not every female character has to be a Strong Woman, and Strong Women don’t have to commit grisly murders to be powerful.

-Arya is on her way to King’s Landing, where Bad Uncle Euron is trying to woo Evil Queen Cersei and come between her and Jaime, who have reached that stage where they’re more brother/sister, than red hot lovebirds…oh yeah.
+Maisie is an alright actress, but she seems super-aware that there’s a huge audience who love Arya and think a bloodthirsty girl assassin is cool.
+She’s on her way to King’s Landing, where Bad Uncle Euron Greyjoy is trying to woo Evil Queen Cersei and come between her and Jaime, who have reached that stage where they’re more brother/sister, than red hot lovebirds…oh yeah.

-There were things I liked, I promise, I’m not as grumpy as Sandor Clegane, who is still with the Brotherhood and in delightfully surly form, shaming Thoros’ topknot hairdo.
+Hopefully I’m not as grumpy or disillusioned as as Sandor ‘The Hound’ Clegane, who is still with the Brotherhood Without Banners and in delightfully surly form, shaming Thoros’ topknot hairdo.
 (He’ll be coming for Jon’s man bun next.)
 The Hound is seeing visions in the flame, and it sounds like those screeching ice men are going to overcome the Wall by just….walking around it?